Rainbow Springs State Park

 Rainbow Springs State Park is a Florida state park located on U.S. 41, 3 miles (5 km) north of Dunnellon, Florida.
 It comprises 1459.07 acre upland (which includes around 100 acre of wetlands) and 12.83 acre submerged.
 The most significant natural feature is the first-magnitude headspring basin, which produces up to 600000000 USgal of fresh water per day, forming the Rainbow River.
 The looking-glass waters of Rainbow Springs come from several vents, not one large bubbling spring.
 The river itself supports a wide variety of fish, wildlife, and plants, many within easy viewing by visitors.
 In total, the park contains 11 distinct natural communities, including sandhills, flatwoods, upland mixed forests, and hydric hammocks.

 Visitors are able to see a variety of wildflowers in season; oak, longleaf pines, magnolia, dogwood, red maple, redbud, cypress, sabal, and hickory trees; gray squirrels, red-shouldered hawks, swallowtail kites, barred owls, whitetail deer, and a wide variety of wading birds.
 The relative peace and quiet of the winter season offers much for the nature enthusiast.
 An interpretive room located in the visitor center displays the historical, natural, and cultural resources of the park.

 History

+It was known as Blue Spring until the 1930s, when the site was developed as a tourist attraction and the promoter sought a more distinctive name (there are several other springs in Florida named "Wekiwa" and "Blue").
+To compete with the "glass bottom boats" of nearby Silver Springs, Florida, submarine tours were given of the springs.
+As for some other Florida springs, such as Weeki Wachee Springs, "mermaid shows" were an attraction in the 1950s.
+The tourist attraction was forced to close in the 1970s at Rainbow Springs but still goes on daily at Weeki Wachee Springs.

+The entire Rainbow River was designated as a Registered Natural Landmark in 1972, an Aquatic Preserve in 1986, and an "Outstanding Florida Waterway" in 1987.
+The land around the headwaters of the springs remained privately owned until 1990, when the State of Florida acquired the springs and saved them from development.
+Much of the work to open Rainbow Springs State Park was done by volunteers from the community.